htutarkar67/ICT111-WatchMate-MVP/docs/weekly-logbook.md

 - Implement stronger input validation and administrator role-based access control (RBAC).
 - Improve AI recommendation transparency by showing recommendation reasons and loading indicators.
 - Review the complete prototype against all functional requirements.
-- Verify that all documentation and GitHub files remain consistent.
+- Verify that all documentations and GitHub files remain consistent.
 - Prepare the final prototype demonstration and presentation.

 ---